dotMuny/dotMuny.github.io/_posts/2025-11-23-HTB-RustyKey.md

 [https://github.com/SecuraBV/Timeroast.git](https://github.com/SecuraBV/Timeroast.git)

-> Timeroasting takes advantage of Windows' NTP authentication mechanism, allowing unauthenticated attackers to effectively request a password hash of any computer or trust account by sending an NTP request with that account's RID.
-This is not a problem when computer accounts are properly generated, but if a non-standard or legacy default password is set this tool allows you to brute-force those offline.
+Timeroasting exploits the Windows NTP authentication mechanism.
+This allows unauthenticated attackers to request and obtain a password hash for any computer or trust account by sending an NTP request using the account's RID.
+Normally, this is not an issue if computer account passwords are randomly and securely generated.
+However, if weak, non-standard, or legacy default passwords are set, this technique enables offline brute-forcing.

->
->
-> Three scripts are included:
->
+The Timeroast toolkit comes with three different scripts.

-> [timeroast.py](http://timeroast.py/): given a DC domain name or IP, will attempt to get 'NTP hashes' of the computer/trust accounts in the domain by enumerating RID's.
+The first script, timeroast.py, takes a domain controller's domain name or IP address and will attempt to collect 'NTP hashes' from computer and trust accounts in the domain by enumerating RIDs.
->

 ```bash
 ❯ python3 timeroast.py $target -o rustykey.hashes